BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 ---
 title: "How to Panel data python – An easy introduction"
 date: "March 5, 2022"
-excerpt: "Django is a very powerful, high level Python framework for building web applications"
+excerpt: "In this article, we are introducing the concept of a panel data and illustrate the example of panel data python on the WHO births data set."
 cover_image: "/images/posts/paneldata.png"
 time_read: "5 min"
 ---

-In this article we discuss panel data python as well as panel data regression.
+In this article we discuss panel data python as well as panel data regression python.

 Panel data (or longitudinal data) comprises [time-series](https://dspyt.com/time-series-data-an-easy-introduction/) for each [cross-sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction/) unit in a data set.
 In other words, in a panel data we take into account the same [cross-sectional](https://dspyt.com/cross-sectional-data-an-easy-introduction/) units over multiple time points.
 Examples include units such as countries, cities, firms, households, individuals.
 In this context, we can think of pure [time-series](https://dspyt.com/time-series-data-an-easy-introduction/) and pure [cross-sectional data](https://dspyt.com/cross-sectional-data-an-easy-introduction/) as a subset of panel data with only one dimension.